IndomieGorengSatu/Mie/README.md

-## A man was caught stealing in a supermarket today while balanced on the shoulders of a couple of vampires.
-He was charged with shoplifting on two counts.
+## A man walked in to a bar with some asphalt on his arm.
+He said “Two beers please, one for me and one for the road.”